 This is the redback most people are familiar with.
 Females are a shiny, black spider up to 3cm long, with an obvious red/orange stripe on the upper side of the abdomen and an hourglass mark on the underside of the abdomen.
 However, there can be colour variations – their colour may vary from black to brownish and sometimes the red stripe can be broken.

-A females redback can live for 2-3 years and produce up to 10 egg sacs during her lifetime, each containing around 250 eggs – a redback infestation can quickly get out of control!
+A female redback can live for 2-3 years and produce up to 10 egg sacs during her lifetime, each containing around 250 eggs – a redback infestation can quickly get out of control!

 Male redback spider